chadrik/gilded/README.md

 A git command line interface based on mercurial.

 I have been actively using both git and mercurial for more than a decade -- since before Github existed! -- and while I'm thankful for Github and I appreciate git's elegant object model, I'm still frustrated by git's CLI.
 I also think it's a shame that more people have not used mercurial: it is the finely crafted luxury sedan to git's Mad Maxian war rig.
 For years I've threatened to do something stupid like port mercurial to git, so when I was recently faced with the task of converting some of our internal code from mercurial's amazing revsets over to git, the walls of my sanity finally caved, and `gilded` was born.

 To be clear, this project is a science experiment.
-It's the programming equivalent of stuffing a Ford Mustang engine into a Volvo just for the hell of it.
 It's a fun hobby, but the further along I get the more I wonder: could this become actually useful, or am I just losing my mind?

 ## Installation